Counselling available for in person in Victoria BC or

 Online counselling is now within reach of all who possess a computer, webcam and an internet connection.
 Using one of several available video platforms, which are easy to use and free to install counsellors and clients can be linked together from anywhere in the world that has an internet connection.

 Whilst this does not replace normal counselling (ie. face to face) for those who have this preference (indeed many online counsellors still also meet clients personally in their local vicinity), there are a large number of benefits to using video counselling.

 Clients can be surprised by how comfortable they feel and for some it enables them to ‘open up’ even more with personal details as they feel more safe and secure in the privacy of their own surroundings.

-And for those who may be apprehensive or anxious about actually going to a counselling session, receiving online or Skype counselling in the comfort of their own familiar environment can be a much more reassuring option.
+And for those who may be apprehensive or anxious about actually going to a counselling session, receiving online counselling in the comfort of their own familiar environment can be a much more reassuring option.